Spencerx/fennek/README.md

 ## Introduction to fennek
-This tool was created to aid in the reconnaissance, automation and testing of images for SUSE documentation.
+Fennek aids in automatic reconnaissance, testing and preparation of images for SUSE Manager documentation.
-It can be customized and used with any web based application.
+It may be customized and ported with a little footwork for use with any web based application.

 fennek can perform the following operations:
 * Automatically follow URL's and capture entire pages or specific elements (div, ids, class, scripts)
 * Fill forms and capture them for use as examples
-* Specify clipRect with PhantomJS
+* Specify clipRect (crop sections of an element or page) with PhantomJS/CasperJS
-* Diff reference images with each run allowing for pass/fail checks (In Devel)
+* Diff reference images with each run allowing for pass/fail checks (In Devel/research)
 * Automates tracking of broken links, bugs and unexpected UIX issues

 ## Overview